Azarath7/Vocard-docker/README.md

 ## Configure Docker Compose:

 Edit `docker-compose.yml` and fill in the required [environment](Environments) values.
-These values are crucial for the bot to work.
+These values are __crucial__ for the bot to work.
-If you're going to use `web-dashboard` - uncomment `ports` directive for vocard service and fill `REDIRECT_URI` environment value in `docker-compose.yml`
+If you're going to use the `web-dashboard`, uncomment the ports directive for the vocard service and set the `REDIRECT_URI` environment variable in the `docker-compose.yml` file.

 ``` yaml
 networks: